Yamaha Wolverine SxS with Winch

 Whatever you do, do not jerk!
 It will only lead to broken anchor points and snapped lines.

-Touching the winch cable or hook under tension is dangerous and an absolute no!
+Touching the winch cable or hook under tension is dangerous and an absolute NO!

 Do not exceed the winch’s capacity or take shortcuts using inadequate equipment or attachments.